-Modelling Core services
+Modelling Core Approach

 In vivo drug disposition is considered through four phases: absorption, distribution in tissues and organs, metabolism, and excretion (also known as ADME).
-Mathematical equations have been developed to describe processes influencing human these processes and the resulting pharmacokinetics.
-Each process is mathematically described in a concentration-dependent and time-dependent manner, through PBPK models based on current information about organ function in human populations.
-As such, anatomical, physiological and molecular processes, along with physicochemical properties of the drug and formulation are captured to define drug distribution, integrating patient-specific factors.
-Through the inclusion of additional modules to represent other routes of administration (and their mathematical descriptors), it is possible to simulate across other modalities that are being investigated by the scientific community, e.g., sub-cutaneous implants or systemic intracellular depots.
-Such simulations can be optimised for other delivery routes or strategies and used to generate dose and release rate combinations to inform target product profiles for LA/ER ARV development.
+Mathematical equations have been developed to describe processes influencing drug ADME and the resulting pharmacokinetics.
+Each process is described in a concentration-dependent and time-dependent manner, through physiologically-based pharmacokinetic (PBPK) models based on current information about organ function in human populations.
+As such, anatomical, physiological, and molecular processes—along with physicochemical properties of the drug and formulation—are captured to define drug distribution, integrating patient-specific factors.
+Through the inclusion of additional modules to represent other routes of administration, it is possible to simulate across other modalities that are being investigated (eg, subcutaneous implants or systemic intracellular depots).
+Such simulations can be optimized for multiple delivery routes or strategies and used to generate dose and release rate combinations to inform target product profiles for LA/ER ARV development.

 The prospective application of this information to preclinical formulation development and early clinical Phase I study results is intended to improve the efficiency of development by identifying the most promising drug candidates and formulations.
 The LEAP Modelling and Simulation Core has developed flexible PBPK models that are open-source and can be integrated with novel modules to simulate specific formulation and drug characteristics.
 Additionally, the modelling strategy can be further integrated into PK/PD approaches for disease specific consideration for each therapeutic area (TB, HIV, and hepatitis), providing a comprehensive framework for evaluating different administration strategies.

 Accessing the Modelling and Simulation Core